aartisr/heimdall-electra/README.md

     Domain --> Processing --> Governance --> Infrastructure
 ```

-The scientific data plane and control plane are intentionally separate.
+The scientific data plane and the control plane are intentionally separate.
 Browser code cannot command hardware, create claims, alter governed evidence, or rewrite the ledger.
+This boundary is practical as much as philosophical: a dashboard must never acquire authority merely by displaying a result.

 ---